tartley/cbeams/README.rst

 Immediate Future Plans
 ----------------------
-* By default, run on alt-screen and restore on exit.
 * Accept command-line arg to overwrite current visible terminal content.
 * If a key is pressed (other than ctrl-c) then: stop producing new fireworks,